 Bittersweet Place is looking for additional leaders for our grief support groups for children, teens and their families.
 If you are interested in learning more about this volunteer opportunity, please contact our director Rosalee Welling 660-624-3030

-Have you or someone you know in the Johnson County, Missouri area been thinking about joining a grief support group for families?
+Have you or someone you know in the Johnson County, Missouri area been thinking about joining a grief support group for children, teens and their families?
 NOW is the time to call or text our director Rosalee Welling at 660-624-3030 to learn more about our next 8-week starting SOON.

 Our one-hour support sessions meet each week for 8 weeks, with an initial orientation session.
 Our goals are to let the children and teens know that they are not alone and to help them discuss various feelings and questions they might have about their loss through activities such as stories, art projects, music, games, etc. The themes of are weekly lessons are based on a curriculum developed by Alan Wolfelt, nationally recognized grief counselor, author and educator.

 - Lesson 7: Coping with Feelings

 Each Thursday session begins at 6:00 p.m. and meets at Bethlehem Lutheran Church, 607 N Maguire St. in Warrensburg.